Lotus: send and receive FIL

 # Obtaining FIL

-FIL can be obtained either by using one of the Faucets (check URLs in the Networks dashboard or by buying it from an exchange supporting FIL trading (once mainnet has launched).
+FIL for non-mainnet networks can usually be obtained by using one of the Faucets (check URLs in the Networks dashboard (opens new window).
+For mainnet, the easiest is to buy FIL from an exchange supporting FIL trading.

 lotus wallet balance

-Remember that your will only see the latest balance when your daemon is fully synced to the current tip of the chain.
+Remember that you will only see the latest balance when your daemon is fully synced to the current tip of the chain.

 # Sending FIL

-Sending some FIL from default wallet can be achieved by running:
+Send FIL from the default wallet by running:

 # Exporting and importing a wallet